 Ratcheted maximum demand increased at a similar rate to maximum demand up to 2009, increased at a slower rate in 2010 and has been relatively flat since 2011.
 We do observe some small increases in this output since 2009 as it is the sum of ratcheted maximum demands across the five TNSPs and maximum demand for some TNSPs increased above earlier peaks in some years even though aggregate maximum demand is still below its 2009 peak.
-In 2017 overall ratcheted maximum demand was 12 per cent above its 2006 level.
+In 2018 overall ratcheted maximum demand was 12 per cent above its 2006 level.

 The last output is total energy not supplied (ENS) because of TNSP limitations.
 This enters the total output index as a negative output since a reduction in ENS represents an improvement and a higher level of service for end-use customers.
 Conversely, an increase in ENS reduces total output as end-use customers are inconvenienced more by not having supply over a wider area and/or for a longer period.
 ENS is not shown in figure 2.2 as it spiked upwards in 2009 associated with a transformer failure at ANT's South Morang Terminal Station.
 With the exception of this event, ENS generally trended downwards to 2014 and, hence, contributed more to total output than was the case in 2006.
-However, ENS again increased in 2015 and 2016 before falling sharply in 2017.
-In 2017 ENS was only 31 per cent of the level it had been in 2006.
-However, the previous year it had been 180 per cent higher than it was in 2006.
+However, ENS again increased in 2015 and 2016 before falling sharply in 2017 and falling some more in 2018.
+In 2018 ENS was only 23 per cent of the level it had been in 2006.
+However, in 2016 it had been 180 per cent higher than it was in 2006.
 This needs to be viewed from the perspective that transmission outage rates are usually very low so they can appear to be very volatile in years where unusual events happen.

 Since the circuit length, end-user numbers and energy throughput outputs receive a combined weight of around 80 per cent of gross revenue in forming the total output index, in figure 2.2 we see that the total output index tends to lie close to the circuit length output index and be bounded by the end-user numbers and energy throughput indexes.
 Total output movements are also influenced by the pattern of movement in the ENS output (noting that an increase in ENS has a negative impact on total output and is given a weight of around 2 per cent of gross revenue on average), particularly in 2009 and again in 2016 and 2017.
-However, the impact of these ENS events on total output is smaller than under the original specification given the capping of this output's weight in the current specification.
+However, the impact of these ENS events on total output is limited by capping of this output's weight at 5.5 per cent of gross revenue.